opt-out-tools/start-here/README.md

 and understand the latest research around online misogyny to inform our technical decisions.

-Whilst Opt Out's is long-term goal to be able to protect all female-identifying people one day, we are committed to supporting those who face the most misogyny online.
-We have found through reviewing academic studies and existing polls that typically, there are a few factors which determine how much abuse a female-identifying person will be subject to online.
-Firstly, the more publicly visible and outspoken a female-identifying person is, the more likely it is that she will receive online misogyny.
-We see politicians, academics, journalists (particularly those who write about stereotypically masculine areas like sports and gaming), activists and human rights defenders all receiving gendered abuse online[1].
-Many female politicians across Europe are forced to contend with misogyny on a regular basis, sometimes resulting in these politicians stepping down from their positions.
-If a female-identifying people also happens to be black, trans, obese, any intersecting identity that is already discriminated against, the intensity and amount of abuse increases.
-We will focus on protecting these voices that disproportionately suffer from online misogyny first and increase inclusivity as we understand how we can model misogyny better.
+We're designing a research roadmap which will be used to compile research about many aspects of online life.
+Our initial focus shall be on online misogyny, how it is currently defined by various actors, the cause and effects and what online misogyny means to Opt Out Tools.

+As our research grows we will widen our focus to look into ethical AI and content moderation online, what is currently being done in these spaces and how we can help or do it better.

 ### Our Modeling
 Language is incredibly nuanced.
-Our strategy to build tool that is designed to remove misogyny targets at a particular group of female-identifying people being harassed online.
-By initially targeting our protection to a specific group of people, we will ensure that our browser extension is effective from the word go.
-As we better understand online misogyny and how to model it we will improve our model to have an increased range of groups of people whom our tool is of use to.
+Our strategy is to develop a misogyny model that removes misogyny targeted at a particular group of female-identifying people being harassed online.
+By initially targeting our protection to a specific group of people, we will improve the accuracy of our model, ensuring that we remove what is truly misogynistic to this group and nothing else.
+As we better understand online misogyny and how to model it we will improve our model to have an increased range of groups whom our tool is of use to.

 Currently we are focusing on Twitter and using Natural Language Processing to understand the sentiment of a tweet.
 However this is a very simple model of how language works.
-Language has content, context, conversation and meaning embedded in the words.
+Language has content, context, is part of a conversation and has meaning embedded in the words.
 To capture this and make our machine learning models as precise as possible, we will eventually include network analysis, computational linguistics and other techniques, so that we are as sure as we can be that the comment is misogynistic.

 Also it is important to state here our commitment to understanding the biases and implications of the modeling that we are doing.
-We will also be looking into fairness metrics, dialect identification and model bias, to understand and communicate the limitations of our work.
+We will also be looking into fairness metrics, dialect identification and model bias to understand and communicate the limitations of our work.
 We understand that misogyny sounds different in different dialects or social groups, and our model should understand that to avoid potential biases against any particular group of